Citrus Heights Animal Services is committed to providing affordable, compassionate animal services to the citizens of Citrus Heights.

 Nights, weekends and national holidays Animal Services provides emergency dispatch services for animal-related calls.
 Call us at 916-725-7387, press 1 to leave a message or press 2 to be transferred to the Citrus Heights Police Department dispatch center.

-Our officers enforce animal related state laws and municipal codes and ordinances including public safety issues like animal bites and leash laws/at-large dogs, animal endangerment and welfare, and barking/nuisance complaints.
+Our officers enforce animal related state laws and municipal codes and ordinances including public safety issues like animal bites, leash laws, animal endangerment and welfare, and complaints.

-Animal licenses are required in the City of Citrus Heights and can be purchased online or by mail.
+are required in the City of Citrus Heights and can be purchased or by mail.
 For more information please visit our licensing page.

 To report lost or found animals, please fill out the .
 For more information visit our Lost & Found page.